-- Maintain a global perspective and seek to profit principally from publicly traded U.S. and foreign equity securities, currencies, exchange traded funds (ETFs), and other publicly traded instruments. - Actively manage portfolio exposure, allocating assets based on a continuous review of global market conditions, and seek attractive reward/risk ratios (this may result in more active trading, and it may result in Guild's managed accounts at times being up to 100% invested, and at other times not being heavily invested in securities).

-• Concentrate in certain asset classes, countries, sectors, and/or industries that have more attractive fundamentals, while avoiding those where guild believes the fundamentals are poor.
+- Maintain a global perspective and seek to profit principally from publicly traded U.S. and foreign equity securities, currencies, exchange traded funds (ETFs), and other publicly traded instruments. - Actively manage portfolio exposure.
+This means allocating assets based on a continuous review of global market conditions, and seeking attractive reward/risk ratios (this may result in more active trading, and it may result in Guild's managed accounts at times being up to 100% invested in securities, and at other times owning more treasury bills, treasury bill instruments, money market funds, or holding high cash balances). - Concentrate in certain asset classes, countries, sectors, and/or industries that have more attractive fundamentals, while avoiding those where guild believes the fundamentals are poor.
 For example, Guild may concentrate investments in the natural resource sectors such as energy and/or precious metals, or in countries that are beneficiaries of global economic growth or rising inflation, while avoiding countries or industries with less attractive perceived reward/risk.